 Next month I’m adding in a five minute, no weights workout each day to tackle those jiggly upper arms, check in end of July for more info, maybe you’d like to join me?

-Everyone is different, we are all unique.
-However, there are some body shapes we share, even if our proportions and scale differ.
+Let’s talk today about the 6 Body Shapes.
+There are some body shapes we share, even if our proportions and scale differ.

-Knowing which shape is closest to your body, will allow you to highlight your bests best and minimize the bits you’d rather no one noticed.
+Knowing which body shape is closest to your body, will allow you to highlight your bests best and minimize the bits you’d rather no one noticed.
 There are lots of simple tips you can use.

 Many people will be a combination of body types.
 I’m a pear or triangle shape but have a little belly padding which has raised my waistline so it is similar to an apple or oval shape.
 I wear tops that are fitted in the back with shaping to show off my waist curve at the back but straight at the front to allow some ease for a curvy tummy.
 I wear bootcut trousers to balance my wider hips and skim my curves.
 If I wear a skinny jean that would make my hips and legs look much wider.